tomheins/nlp-evaluation/README.md

 Overall this is a natural language processor that analysises any http adress.

+In order to start, type in these commands in the terminal:

+1. npm i
+2. npm run build-prod
+3. npm run start

+After that go to your browser and type in localhost:8081

 *** Here I will give a short description of every file in the src/client/js folder as the others were barely changed ***